 These standouts and several others like Spud Webb, Muggsy Bogues, Damon Stoudamire, Nick Van Exel and Allen Iverson paved the way for the remaining undersized dynamos in today’s game.
 Their playing style, perseverance and innovation among the trees is emulated and perfected among diminutive heroes today.

 Chris Paul has Stockton’s two-way craftiness.
 Kemba Walker has Iverson’s shifty offensive moves.
 Kyle Lowry has Avery Johnson’s tenacity and leadership.
 Trae Young has DiGregorio’s long-range passing flair.
 The list goes on.

 Length and vertical agility are increasingly valuable in the NBA, but there will always be avenues to success for little guys who want it bad enough.

-After playing college ball at Franciscan University, Dan covered the NBA and the draft for Bleacher Report for four years and the FRS Network for three years.
+Dan is a TBW staff writer.
+After playing college ball at Franciscan University, he covered the NBA and NBA Draft for Bleacher Report for four years and the FRS Network for three years.
 He now co-hosts the Unlimited Range podcast and continues to campaign for Doris Burke’s promotion to lead analyst at ESPN.
 Follow him on Twitter: @DanO_Bball